HART CASTLE / FARM CREEK

 The Hart property was purchased from Mr. Schoendorf by the Norwalk Land Trust with a $2 million down payment and a $2 million loan from the Conservation Fund of Arlington, Virginia in 2008.
 The “new” house was demolished in June 2008, and the property restored to its pre-Hart natural state.

 The property offers quiet, peaceful views of Farm Creek and its tidal marshes leading out to Wilson Cove.
 There is nothing else like it in Norwalk.
-This two-acre property with multiple paths and benches overlooking the water has been restored to its natural state, and the 1907 stone barn is being repaired for limited use as a nature classroom.
+This two-acre property with multiple paths and benches overlooking the water has been restored to its natural state, and the 1907 stone barn has been restored for limited use as a nature classroom.

 Donations to complete what is now called the Farm Creek Nature Preserve came in all sizes-from kids selling lemonade to some very generous individuals.
 More than 900 households and foundations and businesses have contributed to the effort to preserve the Hart property.
 To learn more about the Farm Creek Preserve, please see the Norwalk Land Trust website at www.norwalklandtrust.org.